jgneff/openjdk/README.md

 | 32 | 2.31 | ✔️ | ✔️ | 2021-05-18 |
 | 33 | 2.32 | ✔️ | ✔️ | Current    |

-### Contributing
+## Contributing

-Ultimately, I would like to see the latest OpenJDK available from the package repositories of all Linux distributions.
+Ultimately, I would like to see the latest OpenJDK available in the package repositories of all Linux distributions.
 Then on Ubuntu 20.04 LTS, for example, you could install it with the command:

 ```console
 $ sudo apt install openjdk-15-jdk
 ```

-Until that time, this Snap package can be a temporary solution by providing the latest OpenJDK on as many Linux distributions and architectures as possible.
+Until that time, this Snap package can serve as a temporary solution by providing the latest OpenJDK on as many Linux distributions and architectures as possible.
 I welcome your help and support.

-### Bootstrapping
+## Bootstrapping

 Building the JDK requires that you already have a JDK for your target operating system and architecture.
 The JDK used to build the JDK is called the *Boot JDK*.
 Furthermore, the minimum version required for the Boot JDK is either the previous version, or for an early-access build, the most recently released version.
 This presents a challenge when you're just getting started and want to build OpenJDK using only trusted sources.